surtecha/SignLangNET/README.md

 ### Data Collection

 1. Run `utils.py` to collect training data.
 Follow on-screen instructions to perform gestures in front of the webcam.
-Press 'q' to stop recording and move to the next gesture.
+The program will exit automatically after recording all the gestures.

 ### Model Training